carrySteve/ActionRecognition/README.md

 The project is a joint research project between Tianjin University and SUNY, Albany.

-I implemented multiple baselines, and four of them are released in this repo.
-And as we are still working on the newest version, the code of it is not available now.
+I implemented multiple baselines, and five of them are released in this repo.
+As we are still working on the newest version, its code is not available now.

 The task of **Baseline 1 & 2 (Social-Pooling)** was to predict trajectories of objects in Stanford dataset.
 The goal of the two baselines was to explore whether attention mechanism can work.

-Then we moved on to the volleyball dataset and utilized **Baseline 3 (Atten-Based-Hierarchical-Deep-Temporal-Model)** to get players' RGB features and added attention mechanism.
+Then we moved on to the [Volleyball Dataset](https://github.com/mostafa-saad/deep-activity-rec "Volleyball Dataset") and utilized **Baseline 3 (Atten-Based-Hierarchical-Deep-Temporal-Model)** to get players' RGB features and added attention mechanism.

 However, **Baseline 3** led to serious overfitting.
 After trying multiple techniques, the problem still remained.
 Hence, we utilized the backbone architecture of **Baseline 4 (Social-Scene-Understanding)**.